 Providing security training for all employees (permanent, temporary, or contracted) will help to maintain your security culture.
 Effective education and training helps individuals understand what policies, standards and procedures are in place to maintain security.
 Individuals will need to appreciate:

 One of the times security education and training should be provided is during induction.
 Narratives provided at this point will help employees understand the security risks.
 The role of your leaders is to set an example and reinforce good practice.
 Bespoke education and training should be provided for job roles with specific security responsibilities such as:

 - Security managers across business areas

 - Security officers and guards

 As your company grows to the extent that you can employ security experts, strong communication will be a key requirement to ensure that the Board continues to appreciate the wider implications of security and how it supports their overall organisational objectives.

 Prepare your staff to detect and report suspected phishing.
 Phishing refers to an attempt to persuade individuals to reveal sensitive information or click on a link that will install malware on their device.

-- Understand what you reveal about your company on its webpage, as this is often used to make phishing messages more convincing.
+Understand what you reveal about your company on its website, as this is often used to make phishing messages more convincing.

 Prepare for security incidents